More definitions of JobDefinition of Job in:

 - If that's what the local conditions are like then we've got a real job on our hands.

-- 2.3 [with modifier] • informal A procedure to improve the appearance of something, especially an operation involving plastic surgery: she’s had a nose job someone had done a skillful paint jobMore example sentences
+- 2.3 [with modifier] • informal A procedure to improve the appearance of something: someone had done a skilful paint jobMore example sentences

 - Other maintenance jobs which will greatly improve the look of your lawn can also be done in spring.